John Bullock (1731–1809)

 Colonel John Bullock (31 December 1731 – 28 December 1809) was a British politician and militia officer who represented the constituencies of Maldon, Steyning and Essex in the British House of Commons from 1754 to 1810.
 Born in Faulkbourne, Essex, he was a prominent member of the Bullock family whose long service in Parliament resulted in the title of father of the House being bestowed on him.

 Early years

 John Bullock was born on 13 December 1731 in Faulkbourne, Essex.
 He was the eldest surviving son of Josiah Bullock J.P.
-D.L. of Faulkbourne and Mincing Lane, London and Hannah Cooke, youngest daughter of Sir Thomas Cooke, Member of Parliament for Colchester and governor of East India Company.
+D.L. of Faulkbourne and Mincing Lane, London and Hannah Cooke, youngest daughter of Sir Thomas Cooke, Member of Parliament for Colchester and governor of the East India Company.
 Bullock was educated as a fellow commoner at Clare College, Cambridge and at Lincoln's Inn (1750).
 He succeeded to Faulkbourne Hall on the death of his father in 1752.